Stand up paddle surfing & Stand up paddle boarding

 Low to mid tide is best.

-Needs a big W swell breaks at low to mid tide.
+Needs a big W swell breaks at low to mid tide, fickle but can offer right handers.

 The Mixon Shoal